 Hydroquinone

-Hydroquinone is a skin-lightening ingredient that can be found in many skincare and beauty products.
-It is very effective at lightening the skin, but it can also be harmful to a developing baby.
+Hydroquinone is a skin-lightening ingredient found in many skincare and beauty products.
+It is very effective at treating hyperpigmentation, but it can also be harmful to a developing baby.
+Therefore, its use during pregnancy should be limited so that it does not absorb into the systemic circulation.

 Formaldehyde